User Tools

 • Examples: alias, echo, jobs, fg, bg, cd, history, pwd

-• The type command tells you whether a command is a built-in command or a different type.
+• The type built-in command tells you whether a command is a built-in command or a different type.

 Basic Shell Job Control